oberonamsterdam/eslint-config-oberon/README.md

 - `no-debugger`: warn
 debugger statements should never be included in production code, but your code should be able to compile if you're attempting to debug something,
 So we've overridden this setting from `eslint/recommended` and set it to warn.

+- `indent`: error (when indenting isn't being done with 4 spaces.)
+`case` statement inside a `switch` should be indented by 1 indentation.